Aantrreksh/sql-query/sqlref/sql_reference.md

 |COL1|COL2     |
 |----|---------|
 |2   |abcabcabc|
 {: caption="Table 45.
-Query result for example 'all rows that contain in col2 a sequence of 3 abc string occurrences" caption-side="bottom"}
+Query result for example "all rows that contain in col2 a sequence of 3 abc string occurrences" caption-side="bottom"}

 ```sql
 -- all rows that contain in col2 a sequence of integer values (3 digits) separated by blank or tab